Embu, Kenya

-Embu is a town located approximately 125 km northeast of Nairobi towards Mount Kenya.
-With a population of 64,979 its the 37th largest urban center in Kenya.
-Embu served as the provincial capital of the former Eastern Province and currently serves as the headquarters of Embu County in Kenya.
-Located on the south-eastern foothills of Mount Kenya, the Municipality of Embu had a population of 204,979 in 2019 census.
-Embu is also the 8th Largest Municipality in Kenya.
-It is the commercial hub of the Central Eastern part of Kenya and provides an avenue for trade, tourism and highway transit between the national capital and the Northern Frontier.
+Embu is the largest town in Embu County, Kenya.
+It has a population of 64,979 and is the 36th-largest urban center in Kenya and the 11th-largest in the Mount Kenya region.
+It is located approximately 125 km northeast of Nairobi towards Mount Kenya.

+A major economic hub in the Mount Kenya region, Embu served as the provincial capital of the former Eastern Province and currently serves as the headquarters of Embu County in Kenya.
+It provides a place for trade, tourism and highway transit between the Nairobi and the Northern Frontier.

 History

 Embu town is a major trading centre in Eastern Kenya.
-For a long time, it was the main economic centre for the Embu, Mbeere, Meru and Kamba communities as well as other communities from central Kenya.
+For a long time, it was the economic centre for the Embu, Kikuyu, Meru and Kamba communities as well as other communities from central Kenya.
 Mbeere was carved out of the former Embu district in the 1990s and Siakago town, about 25 km east of Embu town, was made its headquarters.